thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

         description: The destination port to test
     response: A JSON structure with the test result.
   test_ip_ignored:
-    name: Test If IP is Ignored
+    name: Test if IP is Ignored
-    url: /api/v1/settings/is_ip_whitelisted
+    url: /api/v1/settings/is_ip_ignored
     method: GET
     description: Test if a given IP address has been ignored.
     params: